jssimporter/python-jss/DEVELOPER.md

         sys.path.insert(0, '/path/to/python-jss')

 2. If symlinking `python-jss` into `/Library/Application Support/JSSImporter` it must be a subdirectory named `jss`.
+3. If you need to test against newer and/or different python-jss dependencies, you must run autopkg and tests from within a virtualenv.

+## Running pytest ##

+- Make sure your virtualenv is activated.
+- Run `pytest` from within the python-jss directory, usually not everyone has the JCDS or CDP so you may also run:

+		$ pytest --verbose -m "not docker and not jamfcloud and not s3"

+to skip all the docker, jamfcloud and s3 tests.

 ## Debugging autopkg ##